First visit: 3 November 1847 – 13 July 1848

 To this motive might be added the wish to be able to converse with Harriet Smithson in her own language.
 Allusions in Berlioz’s correspondence in 1828 and 1829 show that in this period he followed intermittently classes in English that were open to the public, and had probably started doing this before the end of 1827.
 Early in 1828 he sent to his sister Nanci a volume of poems by Thomas Moore with the comment (CG no. 79, 10 January):

-[…] That is real poetry for you, though a translation must distort considerably the original ideas!… I wish I could read it in the original, but I have been obliged to suspend my classes in English. […]
+[…] There is real poetry for you, though a translation must distort considerably the original ideas!… I wish I could read it in the original, but I have been obliged to suspend my classes in English. […]

 Then again to Nanci on 1 November of the same year, after meeting Ludwig Schlösser, an admirer of Shakespeare who, as he noted, could read English (CG no. 100; cf. 102):